 Improperly stored dried foods are susceptible to spoilage from insect damage or by reabsorbing moisture from the air.
 Proper storage will virtually eliminate these problems.

-As soon as the fruit has cooled to room temperature, store dried fruit in airtight containers such as vacuum seal bags, freezer containers, or canning jars.
+As soon as the fruit has cooled to room temperature, store dried fruit in airtight containers, such as vacuum seal bags, freezer containers, or canning jars.
 Pack them in as tightly as possible without damaging them, in quantities that will be used up all at once.
-Store the sealed containers in a cool, dry, dark location.
+Store the sealed containers in a cool, dry, and dark location.

 Check on stored dry foods every two or three weeks to ensure that it’s still dry.
 If moisture gets inside of clear packaging like a canning jar, it’s easily visible on the sides of the container.
 If anything has absorbed moisture, use it up right away.
 If it’s moldy, discard it.

 Packaged dried fruit, like raisins and prunes, have a printed expiration date.
 This is the date before which the product may be sold.
-If unopened, it will stay viable for an additional time period afterwards.
+If unopened, it will stay viable for an additional time period afterward.
 Again, storage temperature matters –– the cooler the better.

 Raisins, craisins, prunes, dry cherries, dry apricots, dry mangoes, and dry blueberries will last up to a year in the pantry, unopened.
 Dry dates, dry figs, and banana chips will last at least three months in the pantry beyond the sell-by date.
-Refrigerating these items extends their shelf life as much as two years.
+Refrigerating these items extends their shelf life by as much as two years.
 If they’re frozen, they’ll last indefinitely.